Fleex255/PolicyPlus/README.md

 Some administrative templates are present by default on these editions, but many are missing.
 The newest full package can be downloaded from Microsoft and installed with *Help | Acquire ADMX Files*.

-The `RefreshPolicyEx` native function does nothing on editions without full Group Policy infrastructure, so while Policy Plus can edit the local GPO and apply the changes to the Registry, a reboot or logon/logoff cycle is required for most policy changes to take effect.
+The `RefreshPolicyEx` native function has reduced functionality on editions without full Group Policy infrastructure, so while Policy Plus can edit the local GPO and apply the changes to the Registry, a reboot or logon/logoff cycle is required for some policy changes to take effect.

 While the UI allows the creation and editing of per-user GPOs, their settings are ignored by these limited editions of Windows.
 Edit per-user Registry hives instead.